The eight teams still dreaming of the European title will learn their fate during Friday's draw in Nyon.

 The quarterfinals are played on a home-and-away basis, with the first legs on Tuesday 1 and Wednesday 2 April and the return legs the following week, Tuesday 8 and Wednesday 9 April.

 The three Spanish sides are joined by two German representatives, two English clubs and one team from France.

 The fact that the quarterfinal ties will be determined by an open draw means that last year's finalists Bayern Munich and Borussia Dortmund could meet again, while a Clasico between Real Madrid and Barcelona is an option as well, just like a Madrid derby involving Atletico and Real.

 PLAYERS TO WATCH

 Although the Champions League was robbed of stars such as Mario Balotelli, Wesley Sneijder, Mesut Ozil, Julian Draxler, Sergio Aguero, Stefan Kiessling and Hulk in the round of 16, there will still be plenty of stellar names in the last 16.

-Additionally, Real Madrid have stars such as Gareth Bale and Karim Benzema in their squad, Paris Saint-Germain have Zlatan Ibrahimovic and Thiago Silva to offer, while Chelsea have Eden Hazard and Oscar among others.
+Additionally, Real Madrid has stars such as Gareth Bale and Karim Benzema in the squad, Paris Saint-Germain has Zlatan Ibrahimovic and Thiago Silva to offer, while Chelsea has Eden Hazard and Oscar among others.